allthingstalk/arduino-nbiot-sdk/readme.md

 Simply uncomment your selected method for sending data at the top of the sketch.

 ```
-// Uncomment your selected methd for sending data
+// Uncomment your selected method for sending data
 #define JSON
 //#define CBOR
 //#define BINARY